joshooaj/XProtectGuardian/README.md

 6. [MilestonePSTools](https://www.milestonepstools.com) as a means of communicating with a Milestone VMS from PowerShell.
 7. Extent-Framework's [ExtentReports .NET CLI](https://github.com/extent-framework/extentreports-dotnet-cli) to generate a static website from the NUnit XML test results produced by Pester.
 8. [MkDocs](https://www.mkdocs.org/) as a tool to deploy our static site to GitHub Pages.

+## What I would change, given the time

+Something like this should evolve with the environment, and the product over time, and in that sense, there's no end to the things I would change over time.
+But there are a couple specific items on my shortlist of things I would change right away...

+The first thing I would change is to move all PowerShell commands out of the GitHub Action workflow YAML file, and use something like the [psake](https://github.com/psake/psake) build automation PowerShell module, such that the YAML file merely invokes psake.
+That way the PowerShell code is in a dedicated file which is easier to lint and maintain.
+This is what we do with the MilestonePSTools module and the Azure DevOps build pipeline - simply call `build.ps1 -Task Publish` and the Publish psake task is executed after all the tasks it depends on automatically.

+Second, I would expand on a set of "common sense" tests to validate assumptions like "if a camera is in a 30 day storage configuration, it should have 30 days of recordings", or "if a camera is recording on motion, it should have detected motion in the last 24 hours".

+Finally, depending on the environment and if Smart Client is commonly used by the system administrators, I might consider generating alarms assigned to the Administrator's role when a test fails.
+That way nobody is relying on seeing a GitHub Actions failure email and the errors are displayed prominently in a Milestone user interface already used by the team maintaining the installation.
+Those alarms can be relatively easily produced using the `New-Alarm` and `Send-Alarm` cmdlets from MilestonePSTools.